-However, you may be wondering what is meant by customer-centricity.
-Surely every business is customer-centric by definition as it only exists to sell products and services to customers?
+However, you may wonder “customer-centricity” means what?
+Surely every business is customer-centric by definition, as it only exists to sell products and services to customers?
 While that is true, it is also a fact that very few businesses are actually customer-centric.
-Instead they are product-centric.
-In other words, they are focussed on how they can create and sell their products and services to potential or existing customers.
-In determining what they can sell, the decision is approached from a position of what customers think about the product or service that either exists or that the company is considering creating.
-This is assuming that any research is done at all.
+Instead, they are product-centric.
+They are focussed on how they can create and sell their products and services to potential or existing customers.
+In determining what they can sell, they approach the decision from a position of what customers think about the product or service that either exists or that the company is considering creating.
+This is assuming that they do any research at all.

-In a customer-centric world, the opposite approach is taken.
-In a customer-centric culture, the company starts by engaging with the customers about what they need which is within the remit of the business to produce or deliver.
+In a customer-centric world, we take the opposite approach.
+In a customer-centric culture, the company starts by engaging with the customers about what they need, which is within the remit of the business to produce or deliver.
 However, customer-centricity in relation to the product or service offering is only the beginning.

 Customer-centricity also involves the way the business engages with its customers.
-While businesses are already struggling with how it applies to their product and service offerings, they are predominantly lost at sea when it comes to implications for customer engagement.
+While businesses are already struggling with how it applies to their product and service offerings, they all at sea with the implications for customer engagement.

-To be customer-centric when it comes to how you engage with your customers means viewing all your communications beyond just the positive return on investment for the business and considering the negative impact on the customer.
-A 2% return rate on a DM campaign could mean 98% of those receiving that DM are annoyed – it might not, but in a customer-centric world you would ensure it does not through a robust contact strategy.
-In a customer-centric world you would appreciate that a communication at the beginning of the customer’s actual buying journey should follow-through into future engagements such as in the contact centre.
-Finally, a customer-centric piece of content within a communication would always have relevance and interest for the customer at its heart, and not simply the objective of pushing the company’s products and services.
+To be customer-centric with how you engage with your customers means viewing all your communications beyond just the positive return on investment for the business and considering the negative impact on the customer.
+A 2% return rate on a DM campaign could mean 98% of those receiving that DM may have a negative response – they might not.
+But in a customer-centric world, you would ensure they do not through a robust contact strategy.
+In a customer-centric world, you would appreciate that a communication at the beginning of the customer’s actual buying journey should follow-through into future engagements such as in the contact centre.
+Finally, a customer-centric piece of content within a communication would always have relevance and interest for the customer at its heart, and not simply the aim of pushing the company’s products and services.

 However, let’s not get too focussed on the negative.
 It is not simply that bad things will happen to businesses that do not adopt a customer-centric approach.
 Not yet anyway.
-Instead, it is firstly a competitive advantage for those businesses that take a first mover position and secondly it is more likely to support business growth.
+Instead, it is first, a competitive advantage for those businesses that take a first mover position and second, it is more likely to support business growth.

-It is too simplistic to say that when it comes to the products and services you are offering today or developing for the future that if they are driven from customer desire rather than what you think customers will buy, then you are more likely to sell them.
+It is too simplistic to say that with the products and services you are offering today that if we developed them from customer desire rather than what you think customers will buy, then you are more likely to sell them.
 The ability for customer-centricity to drive growth is far more than that.

-Within our area of focus – namely, the ability to create intelligent customer engagement that drives customer-centricity – it is about creating a far superior form of engagement than your business has today.
-By being customer-centric you will be engaging with your customers and not simply broadcasting at them.
-More importantly, you will be engaging with them in a way that sustains that engagement with a commercial purpose.
-By being customer-centric you will understand their motivations for starting the buying journey and most importantly why they actually bought your products or service.
+Within our area of focus – namely, the ability to create content engagement that drives customer-centricity – it is about creating a far superior form of engagement than your business has today.
+By being customer-centric, you will engage with your customers and not simply broadcasting at them.
+You will engage with them in a way that sustains that engagement with a commercial purpose.
+By being customer-centric, you will understand their motivations for starting the buying journey and why they actually bought your products or service.
 That is something businesses simply do not know today about their customer and that is because the systems and processes do not support capturing that sort of information or the ability to pass it on between different communications silos.